 3. The Classic Christmas Tree

 The classic Christmas tree is about as straightforward as it gets.
-In this style, individuals and families hang a variety of lights and ornaments on the tree.
+In this style,you hang a variety of lights and ornaments on the tree.
 There are multiple colors and styles of lights ranging from white lights to colored lights and even lights that alternate in a pattern.
 The ornaments come in many types and styles ranging from pictures of the family to classic Christmas ornaments and everything in between.
-Just be careful to keep these ornaments high off the ground if there are pets in the home!
+Just be careful to keep these ornaments high off the ground if there are pets in the home.

 4. The Christmas Card Tree

 One of the unique ways that someone can decorate their Christmas tree is to use the cards they receive.
-Christmas a common time of year for people to get buried in Christmas cards.
+Christmas is the time of year when people get buried in Christmas cards.
 Take these cards and turn them into Christmas tree decorations.
-This is a great way to incorporate family members and friends into the Christmas tree itself.
-The cards come in multiple colors and styles, contributing to a unique Christmas tree.
-Combined with lights and garland, the tree will be a gorgeous example of everything that is important to the family.

 5. The Ribbon Garland Christmas Tree